dannyrojo/YoutubeRead/README.md

     - Use _tunnelblaster_ to bounce down either a single URL or playlist!

 - **Side Panel**
+    - Information is now on the sidepanel, (or in firefox, the sidebar *ctrl+B*)
-    - For easy navigation!
+    - Now a dropdown menu for easy navigation!

+- **Download Information**
+    - Save the information to your PC
+    - Saves as a markdown file
+    - All summaries will be saved in browser for the ***session only***

+- **COMING SOON**
+    - Configuration options will be places on the action popup so you can adjust the summary parameters
+    - Configuration options will be synced across all devices
+    - QOL functions such as font changing, display options such as summary only
+    - DOT ENV for easy storing of APIKEY

-## Setup and Use  (tl;dr Fire up the backend server with app.py, Adjust the manifest for chrome or firefox, load the extension in browser, go to youtube)
+## Setup and Use
+<sub>(tl;dr Fire up the backend server with app.py, Place the appropriate manifest in the Extension Folder, load the extension in browser, open up sidepanel and go to a youtube page)</sub>

 -   **Get OpenAI API**